Lahuca-Software-Development/Lane/documentation/sequences/all.md

 When it cannot make the reservation, another QueueStageEvent is called and everything happens again.
 2. So the instance/game is found, the player is forwarded to the MC server.
 If the player is switching instances/games then a InstanceQuitEvent/InstanceQuitGameEvent is called on the old instance/game.
+This is only called when they are moved by a regular queue, so the moment they actually leave it.
+A InstanceQuitEvent is not called, when the player stays on the same instance.
 3. When it connects to the server, the reserved slot of the player is checked.
 If it cannot join, it is disconnected, and the QueueStageEvent is called again.
 If it can join, a QueueFinishedPacket is sent to the Controller, marking the end of the queue.
 This will call a QueueFinishedEvent as well, so that other plugins can monitor on it.
 4. After it is checked the Instance/Game can handle the player.
 If the player was joining an instance a InstanceJoinEvent is called.
-If the player was joining a game, the game gets the player within its methods, and then an InstanceGameJoinEvent is called.
+If the player was joining a game; the game gets the player within its methods, and then an InstanceJoinEvent (if not yet on the server) followed by an InstanceGameJoinEvent is called.

 If the player is already online on the given MC server, the player does not need to be forwarded.
 The rest behaves the same.